ysoftwareab/yplatform/doc/working-with-git-new.md

 Topics will make it easier to filter our repositories, both public, internal and private ones.

 **Topics are also public, making them a good marketing trick.
-So unless the topic is generic, do prefix it with rokmoln !!!**
+So unless the topic is generic, do prefix it with ysoftwareab !!!**

 * team/project name e.g. `company-frontend`, `company-merlin`
 * purpose e.g, `eslint-config` or `eslint-plugin`